 - 1. Send a written request, with clear instructions, to the Elementary Office in the morning.
 Phone calls for change will be accepted in EMERGENCY SITUATIONS only. - 2.
-All vehicles must be parked in a designated parking spot. - 3.
-Report to the Elementary Office when the buses have left the premises to sign your child out.
-Parents will not be allowed in the building until all buses have left the parking lot.
+Please remain in your car.
+Pull into the parent drop-off loop.
+Once all buses and walkers have been dismissed, you will be asked to pull forward to the main lobby doors.
+Your child will be released directly to your car.
+Parents will not be allowed into the building.